-Graduation, the day every student looks forward and works hard for throughout their time while in school.
-But what many who haven’t graduated yet don’t realize is that - just like taking your classes - there’s a LOT of work that goes into it.
-From organizing family trips to your school, scheduling graduation photoshoots, and buying graduation stoles to complete your graduation attire, it can be a lot for any student to handle.
+Graduation, the day every student looks forward to and works hard for throughout their time while in school.
+But what many who haven’t graduated yet don’t realize is that – just like taking your classes – there’s a LOT of work that goes into it.
+From organizing family trips to your school, scheduling graduation photoshoots, and buying stoles to complete your graduation attire, it can be a lot for any student to handle.

 Join us as we ask two of our CollegeWear, Inc. members who just recently graduated from university and learn what it was like to get ready for their big day!
 Plus, get some personal insight from them on what they had wished they could have done differently back when they were about to graduate.

 Carolina Dacy is CollegeWear, Inc.’s Art & Account Specialist, and had graduated from San Diego State University in Fall 2018.

 Justin Gamiao is the Community Engagement Representative, and graduated from University of California, San Diego during Spring of 2019.